 Explore a Castle and a Lighthouse

-The number one attraction in all of the Thousand Islands has to be Bolt Castle.
+The number one attraction in all of the Thousand Islands has to be Boldt Castle.
 Sitting on a speck of rock called Heart Island, the castle was built by hotelier George Boldt whose CV included a stint as manager of New York City’s Waldorf-Astoria hotel.
 He started constructing the fairy tale abode as a gift for his wife Louise at the turn of the last century.
 But she died suddenly in 1904 and work ground to a halt.
 The castle lay vacant until 1977 when the Thousand Islands Bridge Authority acquired it and completed the construction.

 Our group unloaded and spent an hour exploring the magnificent property.
 Walking through bedrooms and ballrooms it was strange to think no one had ever lived here.